Lipschitz Bandits with Batched Feedback: Algorithm

 where $d_z$ is the zooming dimension of the problem instance.
 In addition, D-BLiN only needs no more than $\frac{\log T-\log\log T}{d_z + 2} + 2$ rounds of communications to achieve this regret rate. \end{theorem}

 Although D-BLiN efficiently solves batched Lipschitz bandits, its simple partition strategy leads to suboptimal communication complexity.
-Now we show that by approporiately combining some batches, BLiN achieves the optimal communication bound, without incurring increasing regret.
+Now we show that by approporiately combining some batches, BLiN achieves the optimal communication bound, without incurring additional regret.
 Specifically, we introduce the following edge-length sequence, which we call ACE Sequence.
+When using ACE Sequence, the regret of each batch is of order $\widetilde{\mathcal{O}}\left(T^{\frac{d_z+1}{d_z+2}}\right)$.
+Thus, the length of any batch cannot be increased without affecting the optimal regret rate.
+This implies that the ACE Sequence is optimal in terms of both regret and communication.
+See the proof of Theorem \ref{main_t_opt} for more details.